 Abstract

-This entry aims to explore the nature of tics in adulthood, focusing on how they are characterised, recognised, and in some cases, seemingly disappear.
-This entry examines the evidence behind this “disappearing act” considering the interplay of co-occurring conditions, interventions, perceptions, and social and physical adaptability that may mask, obscure or eliminate tic presentation and its overall impact over time.
-This entry discusses potential underlying causes, differences between Functional versus Organic tics, and demonstrates support for recent proposals that a “Tic Spectrum Disorder" framework may better capture the broad variability in tic symptoms.
+This entry aims to explore the nature of tics in adulthood, focusing on how they are characterized, recognized, and, in some cases, seemingly disappear.
+This entry examines the evidence behind this “disappearing act” considering the interplay of co-occurring conditions, interventions, perceptions, and social and physical adaptability that may mask, obscure, or eliminate tic presentation and its overall impact over time.
+This entry discusses potential underlying causes and differences between functional and organic tics and demonstrates support for recent proposals that a “tic spectrum disorder” framework may better capture the broad variability in tic symptoms.
 Given the significant impact tics can have on everyday life and the increased risk from a co-occurring mental health condition, improving our understanding of tic disorders in adulthood is critical.
-A more nuanced perspective will enhance access to appropriate support and foster a better understanding of the condition among individuals and healthcare providers.
+A more nuanced perspective will enhance access to appropriate support and foster a better understanding of the condition among individuals and health-care providers.

 Original language | English |